.

 Direct-to-Consumer Lab Testing Concerns

-There is no doubt; consumer-directed testing can provide valuable health information in a timely and convenient manner.
-That said, some providers and policymakers still feel that some direct-to-consumer lab testing is of questionable quality and value, particularly those offered in non-traditional settings.
-Additionally, there has been debate regarding whether consumers have enough knowledge and experience to make sound decisions based on their test results.
+Consumer-directed testing can quickly provide valuable health information.
+However, some providers and policymakers question the quality and value of certain direct-to-consumer lab tests, particularly those offered in non-traditional settings.
+Others debate whether consumers have the knowledge and experience to make sound decisions based on their test results.

 On-Demand Webinar: Learn How to Expand Your Lab’s Services and Add Revenue with Direct-to-Consumer Lab Testing